PhilippSchuette/PhilippSchuette/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my PhD in mathematics at Paderborn University
+- 🔭 I’m currently working mostly on architecture topics, but keeping a bunch of smaller side projects going to stay sharp on the practical skills.
-- 🤔 👯 I'm looking to collaborate on a project concerned with numerical hyperbolic geometry, zeta functions and Ruelle resonances.
+- 💬 I’ve recently completed my PhD in mathematics at Paderborn University working on numerical hyperbolic geometry, zeta functions and Ruelle resonances.
 Ask me about it!
+- 👯 I'm always looking for learning opportunities and fun projects to collaborate on.
+- 🌱 I'm currently learning Haskell and everything functional programming, especially in the context of compiler techniques and formal language design.
+- 🤔 I'm looking to get more into embedded systems and Rust - if you are looking for a collaborator who is eager to learn, just message me!